 And the dull Jetaway two-speed automatic was now gone too, supplanted by the ubiquitous THM 350 (THM 400 with the 455).
 1970 was the last year of unbridled cheap power, and a 3500 lb Cutlass felt pretty lively, as long as it wasn’t one of those 729 sixes.

-I’ve talked about this before, but 1970 was one of those high-water years, especially for GM.
-The 1971 full sized cars were deadly (more on that soon), and the combination of the reasonable sized cars of 1970 with their superbly smooth and crisp power trains (thanks to the THM and unsmogged motors) made any of these cars, no matter how equipped, anything from a pleasant to very entertaining experience.
-The quality was still passable, the looks were timelessly good, and their steering and handling was now the best (or as good as any) in the (domestic) land, especially with a few ticks on the option sheet.
+1970 was one of those high-water years, especially for GM.
+The 1971 full sized cars were morbidly obese, and the combination of the reasonable sized cars of 1970 with their superbly smooth and crisp power trains (thanks to the THM and unsmogged motors) made any of these cars, no matter how equipped, anything from a pleasant to very entertaining experience.
+The quality was still decent to passable, the looks were timelessly good, and their steering and handling was now the best (or as good as any) in the (domestic) land, especially with one cheap little tick or two on the option sheet.

-Personally, the handing over of the baton to the seventies Cutlass Supreme is hardly a moment of automotive glory; but then one tends to relate very heavily to the decade of one’s youth.
+The handing over of the baton to the seventies’ Cutlass Supreme is hardly a moment of automotive glory; but then one tends to relate very heavily to the decade of one’s youth.
 I’d like to chalk it up to that, but I’m not finding a whole lot of conviction in that.
 So I’ll just try to pretend I was born ten years later, and muster some Supreme enthusiasm.
+I know plenty of you will, when we get to them.

 I’ve always wondered what really happened in 1970/71.